blawson69/LootGenerator/README.md

 * 'no-magic', 'less-magic', 'more-magic', and 'show-magic'
 * 'no-coins', 'less-coins', and 'more-coins'

 Note: In keeping with the DMG guidelines, Gems, Art, and Magic Items are *only* available as Horde items.
-Passing `--mod:show-gems` with the `--type:Indiv1` command will still not generate Gems.
+Passing `--mod:show-gems` with the `--type:Indiv1` parameter will still not generate Gems.
 Coins are the bare minimum for any loot, so there is no default for preventing Coins from being generated.

+#### --whisper
+_Optional._ This parameter allows the GM to skip output of the results to all players.
+When `--whisper` is given as a parameter, the GM-only "Bestow Items" dialog is all that is displayed.
+Everything else functions as normal.

 #### Examples
 ```